Skip to content

 In general, antifungals fight fungal infections in two ways: by directly killing fungal cells or preventing cells from growing and multiplying.
 Antifungal drugs target structures that are necessary in fungal cells but not in human cells.
 In turn, they can fight fungal infections without harming your body's cells.

-• What are the three types of antifungal drugs?
+What are some of the types of antifungal drugs?

-The three types of antifungal drugs are azoles, polyenes, and echinocandins.
+Some of the types of antifungal medications include azoles, polyenes, allylamines and echinocandins.
 Each type of antifungal medicine works differently to treat fungal infections.
 After discussing your symptoms and medical history with your healthcare provider, your doctor can help you choose the best antifungal treatment for your fungal infection.

 Natural antifungals are natural supplements that can help you avoid the side effects and antifungal resistance that comes with synthetic drugs.
 Popular antifungal drugs include grapefruit seed extract, oregano oil, and caprylic acid.
 Although adding natural antifungals to your diet may help with treatment, be sure to talk to your doctor before using natural antifungals in place of medication to treat a fungal infection.